MineoreYT/InkStream/README.md

 ## 📄 License

 This project is for educational purposes.
 Please respect MangaDex's terms of service and the rights of manga creators and publishers.

+## 📄 License

+This project is for **educational and demonstration purposes only**.

+### Copyright Disclaimer
+- All manga/manhwa content belongs to their respective copyright holders
+- This application does not claim ownership of any displayed content
+- Content is sourced through the public MangaDx API
+- No copyright infringement is intended

+### Educational Use
+This project demonstrates:
+- Modern React development techniques
+- Progressive Web App (PWA) implementation
+- Mobile app development with Capacitor
+- API integration and proxy implementation
+- Responsive design with Tailwind CSS

+### Legal Compliance
+- **Not for commercial use** - This is a non-commercial educational project
+- **DMCA Compliant** - We respond to legitimate takedown requests
+- **User Responsibility** - Users must comply with local copyright laws
+- **Age Verification** - Proper safeguards for adult content

+For detailed legal information, see [LEGAL.md](LEGAL.md) and [TERMS.md](TERMS.md).

 ## 🤝 Contributing